 Lodge pre-seasoned skillet.
 The skillet is seasoned with vegetable oil at a very high temperature before leaving the factory.
-Since seasoning helps protect cast iron from rusting and gives the skillet more of a non stick surface.
+Since seasoning helps protect the cast iron from rusting and gives the skillet more of a non-stick surface.
 Customers are happy to buy a pan already seasoned.

 Cast Iron in the 21st Century;

 - Lodge Manufactures enamelware products.
 Enamelware is easy to clean and requires no maintenance.

 - T.V. chefs, cooking in cast-iron has increased awareness of cooking in cast-iron across the globe.

 - Millennials concerned about food safety consider cooking with cast-iron and enamelware as a healthy alternative to non-stick and bare metal cookware.